 Cleveland got another shot at it deep in their territory, and Bess dropped a pass on fourth down that effectively ended the game.

 The Chiefs have nothing to apologize for.
 They've defeated everyone that on their schedule so far.
-The Chiefs haven't beat one team that curently has a winning record, and they barely defeated two straight inferior opponents in a row.
+Only one of their eight opponents has a winning record, and they barely defeated two straight inferior opponents in a row.

 They're still undefeated though, even though a 3-5 Browns team out-gained them (barely though, 340 yards to 331).
 The Chiefs will need to play better to remain undefeated, but the NFL's last perfect team continues on.